ingonyama-zk/icicle/docs/docs/icicle/overview.md

 ## Don't Have Access to a GPU?

 We understand that not all developers have access to GPUs, but this shouldn't limit your ability to develop with ICICLE.
-Here are some ways to gain access to GPUs:
+Here are some ways to gain access to GPUs: (TODO should we keep this part?)

 ### Grants